 The King, dressed in a simple white robe, entered the abdominal cavity, knelt down and filled his cupped hands with rhino blood, which he offered to his gods in memory of the late King Mahendra, his father.
 Hindu priests chanted prayers throughout the ceremony of the rhino sacrifice.

-Although this little known rite may appear a negative factor for rhino conservation, it actually is a major impetus to make certain that rhinos are plentiful enough to allow its performance, which is regarded as an extremely important event.
 It is carried out just once in a king’s life and only a mature male rhino, never a female, is sacrificed.
 A small price to pay in return for the protection granted to the rhino population as a whole, it epitomizes the role of religion and royalty in Nepal’s rhino conservation.

 Ethnomedicine of the Tharu people